jhj0517/ComfyUI-jhj-Kokoro-Onnx/README.md

-# ComfyUI jhj Kokoro Onnx Wrapper
+# ComfyUI jhj Kokoro Onnx

 This is the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) custom node wrapper for the [kokoro-onnx](https://github.com/thewh1teagle/kokoro-onnx)